suraj-codes/QMessenger/README.md

 3. This application uses MongoDB as its Database.
 So make sure you have it installed.
 You can find detailed guides on how to do so [here](https://docs.mongodb.com/manual/administration/install-community/).
 Once installed, make sure that your local MongoDB server is not protected by any kind of authentication.
 If there is authentication involved, make sure you edit the `mongoURI` in the `config/keys.js` file.
 4. Finally, all you have to do is simply run `npm run dev`.
 If this command fails, try installing the package [concurrently](https://www.npmjs.com/package/concurrently) globally by running `npm install -g concurrently` and then running the `dev` command.
 5. The frontend of the application will be automatically opened in your web browser and you can test it away.

-### Things to note

-* The frontend is created using [create-react-app](https://github.com/facebook/create-react-app)
-* Database connections in the backend are handled using the [Mongoose ORM](https://mongoosejs.com/)
-* Code quality is ensured using (ESLint)[https://eslint.org/]

-### Disclaimer

-This repository contains beginner level code and might contain some things I wish to change or remove.
-I have not maintained this for quite some time, but now I am trying to slowly fix these issues.
-You are welcome to open issues if you find any and I will accept PR's as well.
-<br/><br/>

-Cheers 💻 🍺 🔥 🙌